roshinpv1/archlens/archlens-app/PRODUCT_DOCUMENT.md

 1. **Upload** - Upload your architecture diagram or infrastructure code
 2. **Analyze** - The system automatically extracts components and analyzes them
-3. **Review** - Get scores, risks, recommendations, and similar blueprints
+3. **Review** - Get scores, risks, recommendations, and automatically matched similar blueprints
+4. **Compare** - View similar blueprint images and learn from proven solutions
-4. **Improve** - Use recommendations to enhance your architecture
+5. **Improve** - Use recommendations to enhance your architecture
-5. **Track** - Save analysis for future reference and comparison
+6. **Track** - Save analysis for future reference and comparison

 ### For Blueprint Management